CourseFlo/Flo/README.md

         *   Backend:
             *   Backend retrieves and updates user data as needed
             *   Backend retrieves course data as queried or selected on frontend
-            *   User data endpoint, potentially coupled with OAuth login
+            *   User data endpoint, with additional personalization.
+            *   User login and signup, using custom auth + jwt tokens stored in store.
         *   Frontend:
             *   Visualizer page displays the selected course of the user in a 2D way.
             *   Basic course search
+            *   User profile page
-            *   Personalization of courses to the user (user profile)
+            *   Personalization of courses to the user
+            *   User-friendly flow between pages
         *   Database:
-            *   Store user’s ‘starred’ courses, store their degree program, recent searches
+            *   Store user’s ‘starred’ courses, store their degree program
+            *   Store user login info + passwords (hashed, of course)
             *   Can store simple course data for frontend.
+        *   Deployed app to Heroku.
+            *   Setup continuous deployment on Github actions.
     *      2-3 stretch requirements (plan to complete 1!)
         *   Backend:
             *   Modify [existing scraper](https://github.com/eyqs/req) to scrape data from UBC directly (We should use [the calendar](http://www.calendar.ubc.ca/vancouver/courses.cfm?page=name&code=CPSC) )
             *   Make an API out of our adapted scraper or DB data.
         *   Frontend:
             *   Visualizer can display the course relationships in 3D
+            *   Visualizer can show multiple layers of depth in course relationships
             *   Focus/view course details vs Overview of courses, prereqs, and dependents
-        *   Mix (far stretch):
+        *   Mix of vague ideas/stretch features:
+            *   Backend: Recommend courses to add based on what courses you’ve taken (exploratory)
             *   Backend: System can retrieve degree programs, allowing users to view listings of full degree programs
             *   Frontend: System can visualize the full course listing of the degree, allowing you to explore each course node as needed to see further req details
-            *   Backend: Recommend courses to add to their degree program, based on need and what you’ve taken
+            *   Backend: Recommend courses to add to their degree program, based on need and what you’ve completed.
-            *   Backend: Recommend courses to add based on what courses you’ve taken (exploratory)

 *   Breakdown of 2 minimum requirements into ~2-5 smaller tasks:
     *   Backend: